-As of the date of this Information Statement, all of the outstanding shares of SpinCo common stock are owned by Masco.
+As of the date of this Information Statement, all of the outstanding shares of TopBuild common stock are owned by Masco.
 After the Separation, Masco will not directly or indirectly own any of our common stock.
-The following table provides information with respect to the expected beneficial ownership of SpinCo common stock by (1) each identified director of SpinCo, (2) each Named Executive Officer, (3) all identified SpinCo executive officers and directors as a group and (4) each of Masco's current stockholders who we believe will be a beneficial owner of more than 5 percent of SpinCo outstanding common stock (assuming they maintain such ownership positions until the record date and through when the distribution for the Separation occurs) based on current publicly available information.
-Further information regarding beneficial ownership of SpinCo shares will be provided in an amendment to the Form 10 of which this Information Statement forms a part.
+The following table provides information with respect to the expected beneficial ownership of TopBuild common stock by (1) each identified director of TopBuild, (2) each Named Executive Officer, (3) all identified TopBuild executive officers and directors as a group and (4) each of Masco's current stockholders who we believe will be a beneficial owner of more than 5 percent of TopBuild outstanding common stock (assuming they maintain such ownership positions until the record date and through when the distribution for the Separation occurs) based on current publicly available information.

 Except as otherwise noted in the footnotes below, each person or entity identified below is expected to have sole voting and investment power with respect to such securities.
-Following the distribution, SpinCo will have outstanding an aggregate of approximately [ ] shares of common stock based upon approximately [ ] shares of Masco common stock outstanding on [ ].
+Following the distribution, TopBuild will have outstanding an aggregate of approximately [·] shares of common stock based upon approximately [·] shares of Masco common stock outstanding on [·].